foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 To move multiple cells, you can use the same drag and drop areas in any cell included in the selection.

-The keyboard shortcut `kbstyle(Alt+Arrow)` also moves one or multiple selected cells.
+The keyboard shortcut `Alt+Arrow` also moves one or multiple selected cells.

 ### Delete a code cell

 To delete code, you can use the **Delete** icon in the code cell toolbar.
-When the selected code cell is in command mode, you can use the keyboard shortcut `kbstyle(dd)`.
+When the selected code cell is in command mode, you can use the keyboard shortcut `dd`.

 ![Delete a code cell](images/jupyter/native-code-delete.png)

 ### Undo your last change

-You can use the `kbstyle(z)` key to undo your previous change, for example, if you've made an accidental edit, you can undo it to the previous correct state, or if you've deleted a cell accidentally, you can recover it.
+You can use the `z` key to undo your previous change, for example, if you've made an accidental edit, you can undo it to the previous correct state, or if you've deleted a cell accidentally, you can recover it.

 ### Switch between code and Markdown